AbishekHari/GettingCleaningDataProject/CodeBook.md

 8. Activity Id in the "masterDataSet" are given appropriate label names by converting them into factors
 9. A tidyDataSet is created by calculating  the average of each measurement for each activity and each subject.
 The dimensions of this data frame are (180 X 68).
 10. The tidyDataSet is written to a text file "tidy.txt" by excluding the rownames
-11. Variable units of masterDataSet and tidyDataSet
+11. Units for variables in masterDataSet and tidyDataSet
-  + Subject who performed the activity is int
+  + Subject who performed the activity - int
-  + PerformedActivity is a Factor
+  + PerformedActivity                  - Factor
-  + All other variables (mean, std #66) are of type numeric
+  + All other variables (mean, std)    - numeric